Titles and Roles

-At Emory since 2004, Yijian (Eugene) Huang, PhD, is Professor in the Department of Biostatistics and Bioinformatics at Rollins School of Public Health of Emory University.
+Yijian (Eugene) Huang, PhD, is Professor in the Department of Biostatistics and Bioinformatics at Rollins School of Public Health of Emory University.
 Dr. Huang is principal investigator or co-investigator/biostatistician of several NIH- or NSF-funded projects on HIV/AIDS, kidney, and cardiovascular disease research as well as statistical methodology development.
-Prior to joining Emory, he was a faculty member with the Fred Hutchinson Cancer Research Center from 1997 to 2004 and served as a statistician for a number of multi-center HIV prevention and AIDS therapeutic clinical trials.
+Prior to joining Emory in 2004, he was a faculty member with the Fred Hutchinson Cancer Research Center and served as a statistician for a number of multi-center HIV prevention and AIDS therapeutic clinical trials.

 Dr. Huang earned his PhD from the University of Minnesota, Minnespolis in 1997.